 - One change of clothes in a large Ziplock bag to wear after Burning Man.

-This post was originally published in 2010 and was updated for the 2017 Burning Man.
+This post was originally published in 2010 and has been updated several times since.
+Most recently, 2022.